Sublime-Instincts/BetterTwig/README.md

 ## Installation

-#### Package Control
+### Package Control
-The best way is to install it via [Package Control](https://packagecontrol.io/).
+Install Twig via [Package Control](https://packagecontrol.io/).
 Once you have Package Control setup in Sublime Text, open the command palette and search for `Package Control: Install Package`.
 Search for `Twig`.
 There should be a package with the URL as https://github.com/Sublime-Instincts/BetterTwig.
 Install it.

 Package Control will take care for of automatically updating the package for you if there are new releases.

-You can also use `Package Control: Add Repository`.
-Copy the github url (without the `.git` at the end) and enter it into the input panel that pops up at the bottom when you select `Package Control: Add Repository`.
-Now use `Package Control: Install Package` and search for `BetterTwig` and install it.
+### Manual installation
+In Sublime Text open the Preferences > Browse Packages menu item.
+In the Packages directory you should now see, clone this repository in a new directory called "Twig".

 ## Documentation